nexmo-community/lex-sample-voice-application/README.md

 Use an existing Amazon Lex bot or create a new one.

-You will need your Lex bot name, which can be found in the Settings -> General on your Amazon Lex bot page, as well as the Alias of the bot, which is located in Settings -> Aliases.
+You will need your Lex bot name, as well as the Alias of the bot, which is located in Settings -> Aliases (when your bot page is open).

 You will also need to know an active AWS Access Key ID and Secret Key pair.